avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   A diagram of the structure of DNA, showing the sugar phosphate backbone and base-pairs.
 The sugars and phosphates form the backbone of the double helix.
 Image credit: National Human Genome Research Institute, Public domain, via Wikimedia Commons.

-When we talk about 'sequencing the genome' of an organism, we mean figuring out the sequence of bases on the strands of its DNA molecules.
-Later in this course we will talk about different methods for sequencing DNA.

-When sequencing an organism's genome, we actually only need to figure out the sequence of one the strands of each of its DNA molecules, because the bases in the two strands of a DNA double helix are 'complementary' to each other: that is, T pairs with A and G pairs with C. Thus, if one strand has the sequence of bases TACGA, the other strand must have the sequence of bases ATGCT.
+The bases in the two strands of a DNA double helix are 'complementary' to each other: that is, T pairs with A and G pairs with C. Thus, if one strand has the sequence of bases TACGA, the other strand must have the sequence of bases ATGCT.
 For convenience, one strand in a DNA double helix is called the 'forward' or '+' ('plus') strand, and the other strand the 'reverse' or '-' ('minus') strand.